RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ![EMRN rubric](https://i.ibb.co/Pww4pVg/EMRN.png)

 **Learning Targets and Checkpoints**: There are 23 Learning Targets in the course, which together form an outline of all the important concepts in Calculus.
-Eleven (11) of these are designated as **Core** targets due to their central nature in Calculus, and the other 12 of which are designated as **Supplemental**.
+Eleven (11) of these are designated as **Core** targets due to their central nature in Calculus, and the other 12 are designated as **Supplemental**.

 An important goal for you in the course is to **demonstrate proficiency, and eventually mastery, of all the Core targets and as many of the Supplemental targets as you can.** Accordingly, there are two levels of achievement on the  Learning Targets: **Proficiency** and **Mastery**.
 Each time you provide a piece of evidence that shows you know how to perform the task in a Learning Target, you will earn a "check" on that Learning Target.
 You can earn a check on a Learning Target in **four different ways**: